Pakistan to try 33 supporters of ex-PM Imran Khan in military courts for recent violence - ExBulletin

 Pakistan to try 33 supporters of ex-PM Imran Khan in military courts for recent violence

+ISLAMABAD (AP) The Pakistani government said on Friday that 17 other supporters of Imran Khan would be tried in military courts…

-ISLAMABAD — The Pakistani government said Friday that 17 more supporters of Imran Khan will be tried in military courts for recent anti-government violence, bringing the total number of supporters of the former prime minister before military courts to 33.
+ISLAMABAD (AP) Pakistan’s government said Friday that 17 more Imran Khan supporters will be tried in military courts for recent anti-government violence, bringing the total number of the former prime minister’s supporters before military courts to 33.

 The development comes amid a government crackdown on the opposition Khans Pakistan Tehreek-e-Insaf party and its supporters following violent protests following Khan’s arrest earlier this month in Islamabad.